Generic Name: ziprasidone (oral/injection) (zi PRAY si done)

 if you have recently had a heart attack.

-Ziprasidone is not approved for use in psychotic conditions related to dementia.
-Ziprasidone may increase the risk of death in older adults with dementia-related conditions.
+Ziprasidone may increase the risk of death in older adults with dementia-related psychosis and is not approved for this use.

 any heart problems;